tylerbrownhenry/mars-rover-3.0/README.md

 ```

 Next you will be prompted to enter the Rover's starting coordinates and orientation.
-Coordinates are x and y values separated by space, they most be points that are on the grid that was created.
+Coordinates are x and y values separated by space, they must be points that are on the grid that was created.
-Coordinations are immediately followed a space then bay the first letter of a cardinal orientation.
+Coordinations are immediately followed a space then the first letter of a cardinal orientation.
 Valid values are 'N', 'S', 'E' or 'W'.

 example: to start on the most southwest corner facing notrth enter: